Ten common mistakes in using the Incoterms rules

 - Attempting to use EXW without thinking through the implications of the buyer being required to complete export procedures – in many countries it will be necessary for the exporter to communicate with the authorities in a number of different ways

-- Use of CIP or CIF without checking whether the level of insurance in force matches the requirements of the commercial contract – these Incoterms rules only require a minimal level of cover, which may be inadequate.
+- Use of CIP or CIF without checking whether the level of insurance in force matches the requirements of the commercial contract – in some instances these Incoterms rules only require a minimal level of cover, which may be inadequate.

 - Where there is more than one carrier, failure to think through the implications of the risk transferring on taking in charge by the first carrier – from the buyer’s perspective, this may turn out to be a small haulage company in another country, so redress may be difficult in the event of loss or damage